 Reminder: No proposal shall be evaluated by the consortium without the proper execution of the RFPI Agreement.

-USABC EV Performance Targets
+USABC Earth Abundant / Low Cost EV Performance Targets

-USABC Goals for Advanced Batteries for Light Duty Electric Vehicles (EVs)
+USABC Goals for Earth Abundant Material1 / Low Cost Electric Vehicles (EVs)

+Proposals should prioritize the reduction of one or more critical materials such as: lithium, nickel, cobalt, or graphite.

 The definition of useable energy (U.E.) can be found in the “USABC Battery Test Manual for Electric vehicles” on USABC website.

 The cost calculation should be based on US production, meeting IRA requirements.